Basic W FAQs

 When you begin your next W course, be sure to speak with your new W instructor about your work.
 Go through your portfolio together so that you and your instructor can discuss the areas you need to focus on.
 It’s very helpful to plan to work consistently with the Writing Center staff, and your instructor may require you to meet with the Center staff as part of your W course.

 If you understand the discussion above about how the W is awarded, and you believe your portfolio has not been evaluated accurately, set up a meeting with your instructor to discuss your portfolio and ask whatever questions you have about the decision.
+This must be done no later than 30 days into the next semester, or your appeal will not be considered.
 After this meeting, you’re also welcome to ask the advice of the Academic Affairs staff or the W Program Director to discuss your case.
 If these conversations don’t resolve your concerns, you may decide to file a formal appeal.
 To do so, write a cover letter to Professor Susan Baxter, Director of the Writing Proficiency Program, explaining what leads you to believe the portfolio was evaluated inaccurately.
 Submit this letter, along with your original portfolio, complete with the green sheets and the original decision letter from your instructor, to Professor Baxter in Moreau 105.
-E-mailed appeal letters will not be considered.
+E-mailed appeal letters will not be considered, nor will appeals on decisions later than 30 days into the next semester.
 It’s wise to register for a second W course while you await the decision of your appeal.
 Appeals usually take at least two or three weeks, more over the summer.
 By registering ahead of time, you’ll be able to choose the course that most interests you and will be prepared if the appeal is denied.

 It is rare that the instructor's decision is overturned on appeal, and the decision of the appellate readers is final.